Yuhao018/Making-Journal/journal-pages/week-07.md

 Three suggestions:

-What if the chart was centred better and had more balanced spacing?
+What if the chart was centred better?
 The whole chart looks slightly left, and some labels overlap.

-What if you don't allow multiple countries to be selected and compare them at the same time?
+What if the spaces between the checkboxes are not same?

 What if the line chart includes a label next to the lines, so users don’t need to guess which line is which?